bram00767/blockbook/README.md

 ## For Guarda Dev Team

  - Branch `guarda-changes` only for production use.
 DO NOT MERGE UNTESTED CHANGES!
  - Branch `master` for compability with Trezor upstream.
-DO NOT DIRECTLY COMMIT ANYTHING!
+ONLY PRs FROM UPSTREAM ALLOWED!

 ## Build and installation instructions